shopsys/shopsys/docs/contributing/guidelines-for-pull-request.md

 git rebase origin/master
 ```

-**Important note:**
-If your pull request contains any BC breaks (see [Backward Compatibility Promise](/docs/contributing/backward-compatibility-promise.md)), it should not be targeted against the current master but against a branch where the next major release is being prepared.
-E.g., if the latest release is `v7.1.0` and you want to introduce a breaking change, you need to rebase your branch on `8.0` branch and target your PR against it.
-If no such a branch exists, you need to create one.

 * You have to check your change using the command `php phing standards tests tests-acceptance` as it’s mentioned in [contributing](../../project-base/CONTRIBUTING.md).

     *Note: In this step you were using multiple Phing targets.